cesarvr/blog/content/post/istio-2.5.md

 }
 ```

-Basically it will read an arbitrary object will check for a field called ``history`` if not there create a new field with an **array**.
+This will read an arbitrary object and will check for a field called ``history`` if its not there, it create a new field with an **array**.

 ##### Timing